Updated on 19 November 2020

 The D-Day Landing Beaches of Sword Beach, Juno Beach, Gold Beach, Omaha Beach and Utah Beach staged the largest seaborne invasion in history under the code-name ‘Operation Overlord’.
 There’s nothing like a visit to these beaches and the D-Day museums nearby to understand the scale of events that took place on these shores.
 Steeped in history and full of memories, these beaches can be explored at your own pace or following a guided tour offered by some of the museums such as the Caen Memorial.

-Conquer the heavenly Mont-Saint-Michel and its bay, stroll through the village and enter its millenary Abbey.
+Conquer the heavenly Bay of the Mont-Saint-Michel, climb the mount and visit the famous abbey.
 Unique in the world and listed by UNESCO, this vast sandy bay is a must-see in Normandy, a perfect spot for a leisurely wander, outdoor adventures and a breath of fresh air.
 Venture off the beaten track and cross the bay with a professional guide for a spectacular view of ‘The Marvel’.
-With the highest tides in Europe and quick-sand patches, this safe option will guarantee a great day out away from the crowds in the second-most visited site in France after the Eiffel Tower!
+With the highest tides in Europe and quicksands, this safe option will guarantee a great day out away from the crowds in the second most visited site in France after the Eiffel Tower!